Slamy/Wiki_MiSTer/Input-devices.md

 ### Notes:
-* supported 2 joysticks/game pads (depends on core as well).
-* the joystick/game pad where button was pressed first (after core loading) becomes first joystick.
 * in OSD navigation: first defined button is "select", second(if has) is "cancel", third(if has) is "back".
 * In Menu core, joystick definition has (Alt/M) directions definition which used as alternative direction buttons in all cores in addition to directions defined in particular core.
 Alt/M directions will be switched to mouse functions in mouse emulation mode.
 You can define Alt/M directions and L/R/M.Button to the same buttons/sticks as main directions/buttons - in this case mouse mode will take these buttons for mouse emulation.
 * While defining joystick buttons, you can press "SPACE" key on keyboard to skip the button (make it undefined) if you have not enough buttons or current function/button is not required.